e-abbottbrenner/minesolver/README.md

 The DAG is broken down into columns (in the code these are called ChoiceColumn).
 Each column contains all of the choice nodes for a corresponding coordinate.
 When a board is difficult to solve, it is because there is exponential growth in the size of these columns.
 Every optimization is intended to fight this.

 There are two connections forward out of each choice node.
 One is for when the unknown cell is a mine, the other for when it's clear.
 They connect to a node for another coordinate with the state updated to match the choice.
 This update marks the coordinate of the chosen cell as visited and updates the counts according to whether it is a mine or clear.
-The connection is not formed if the update would violate the constraints of the count cells(meaning an adjacent cell's goes below zero or would be stalled above zero).
+The connection is not formed if the update would violate the constraints of the count cells(meaning an adjacent cell's count goes below zero or would be stalled above zero).

 There is a final column appended to the end of the DAG.
 This is so all the choices made in the last cell can lead into a single node.
 The only valid state of this node is that all count cells are zero and all unknown cells are visited.
 No choices are made out of this final node.